-A report from Bloomberg suggests that the AirPods Pro could get an all-new design that drops the stems.
+An earlier report from Bloomberg suggests that the AirPods Pro 2 could get an all-new design that drops the stems.
 Bloomberg's sources suggest that a current prototype design looks more like the Samsung Galaxy Buds Live.
 However, it’s possible that Apple has already given us a glimpse at this potential redesign via the Beats Studio Buds, which is stemless and comes in oval form with a multifunctional button on the front.

 A leaked image shared by a Twitter user named Fudge supposedly shows a new tool that Apple is sending out to service providers for testing the 1st- and 2nd-gen AirPods, as reported by MacRumors.
 Its purpose: “cut-down on needless services in instances where a deep clean is all that is required.”